Alibaba Cloud has unveiled a new in-house processor designed for use in its data centers.

 "Alibaba leads by example and has inspired the global RISC-V community to increase innovation in chip development with benefits to the entire RISC-V ecosystem," Redmond adds.

 Alibaba released its first AI inference chip, Hanguang 800, in 2019.
-The AI chip has been deployed in Alibaba Cloud's data centres to power businesses in areas such as search and live-streaming.
+The AI chip has been deployed in Alibaba Cloud's data centers to power businesses in areas such as search and live-streaming.